Graceful shutdown and zero downtime deployments in Kubernetes

 How long should you wait?

-By default, Kubernetes will send the SIGTERM signal and wait 30 seconds before force killing the process.
+By default, Kubernetes will send the SIGTERM signal and wait 30 seconds before force-killing the process.

-Hopefully, the interval should be enough to propagate the endpoint removal to kube-proxy, Ingress controller, CoreDNS, etc.
+The interval should be enough to propagate the endpoint removal to kube-proxy, Ingress controller, CoreDNS, etc.

-And, as a consequence, less and less traffic will reach your Pod until it stops.
+Consequently, less and less traffic will reach your Pod until it stops.

-However, you should remember that Kubernetes will forcefully kill the process after 30 seconds (unless you change the terminationGracePeriodSeconds
+However, you should remember that Kubernetes will forcefully kill the process after 30 seconds (unless you change the terminationGracePeriodSeconds in your Pod definition).

 You could invoke a script to wait for a fixed amount of time and then let the app exit.

-Before the SIGTERM is invoked, Kubernetes exposes a preStop
+Before the SIGTERM is invoked, Kubernetes exposes a preStop hook in the Pod.

-to hook to wait for 15 seconds.
+You could set the preStop to hook to wait for 15 seconds.

 Let's have a look at an example: